Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Summary of Previous Defense Methods

 where $\lambda$ is the label smoothing factor, $\mathbf{y}$ is the label, $\mathbf{\hat y}$ is the model prediction and $\mathbf{1}$ denotes a vector of length $C$ with all entries set to 1. $C$ is the number of the classes.
 The factor $\lambda>0$ will facilitate the inversion attack, while $\lambda<0$ will have a strong defensive effect.

-LS with negative label smoothing factor can effectively impede the optimization process of the attacks.
+LS with a negative label smoothing factor can effectively impede the optimization process of the attacks.
 To assess this, we select some challenging samples as target identities and apply the IF attacks on a ResNet-$152$ model pre-trained with various public datasets, recording the confidence levels predicted by the victim classifier at each optimization step.
 The results are shown in Fig. \ref{fig:lsconf}.
-When the model is pre-trained on ImageNet, we observe that the target confidence remained consistently low, indicating that the optimization process is significantly obstructed.
-However, when the model is pre-trained on MS-Celeb-1M, the obstruction effect diminish, making it more challenging to defend against the attack in this scenario.
-We hypothesize that the distinct distributions between ImageNet and FaceScrub datasets necessitate substantial adjustment of model parameters during training, allowing LS to serve as an effective defense.
-Conversely, because MS-Celeb-1M and FaceScrub both consist of human faces , the required parameter adjustments are minimal, which may reduce the effectiveness of LS in this context.
+When the model is not pre-trained, we observe that the target confidence remains consistently low, indicating that the optimization process is significantly obstructed.
+However, when the model is pre-trained on a large public face dataset, the obstruction effect diminish, making it more challenging to defend against the attack in this scenario.
+We hypothesize that directly training on the private dataset necessitates substantial adjustment of model parameters during training, allowing LS to serve as an effective defense.
+Conversely the adjustments after pre-training are minimal, which may reduce the effectiveness of LS in this context.

+\paragraph{Removal of Last Stage Skip-Connection (RoLSS).} Skip connections were first proposed by \cite{resnet}, which can effectively solve the gradient vanishing problem on training deep neural network.
+However, \cite{rolss} found that this is also helpful in guiding the attacker's optimization process.
+Therefore, they decide to remove the skip connections of the last few layers of the model to hinder the attacker's optimization process.
+In our experiments, the hyperparameter $\lambda$ is the number of skip connections to be removed.

+\paragraph{Trapdoor-based Defense (Trap).} Trapdoor-based Defense \cite{trap} propose to inject triggers into the model, so that the MI attacks will follow the "shortcut" to reconstruct the backdoor trigger instead of private trainers.
+Each class $j$ has its own trigger pattern $\epsilon_j$.
+For image $\mathbf{x}_i$ with label $i$, the backdoor image $\mathbf{x}_{i\rightarrow j}$ with label $j$ can be calculate as blended backdoor method: